Nathan Beary Loughstein

 I conduct, arrange, orchestrate, accompany, coach, analyze, teach, and perform musicals.
-I research how the music of musical theatre works, and makes sense, and thrills.
-I’m guided by placing the sensibilities of theatre-making—collaboration, drama, the pleasure of song and dance—at the heart of music analysis.
+I explore how the music of musical theatre works, and makes sense, and thrills.
+The sensibilities of theatre-making—collaboration, drama, the pleasure of song and dance—lie at the heart of my musical practice and research.

 A smiling man wearing headphones sitting in front of a piano keyboard and two music stands with sheet music on them.